-- During the summer 2022 fire drills, the residence hall staff will start to conduct a fire drill debrief with residents.
-This will give staff and residents the opportunity for a secondary review of policies and procedures.
-We will review the debrief checklist and make necessary modifications for future use.
-We will complete the debrief in during each future fire drill. - Establishing proper signage, equipment, policies, and guidelines for training for students and staff on evacuation of differently abled individuals.
-The residence life office has reached out to SHSU Environmental Health & Safety to establish a volunteer program to help with the evacuation of differently abled individuals.
-Residence Life is waiting on the University to establish campus wide procedures that can be modified and implemented in the residence halls. - Establishing Points of refuge in our residential facilities.
-Contact has been with Environmental Health & Safety Office made about this initiative.
-Residence Life is waiting on the University to establish campus wide procedures that can be modified and implemented in the residence halls. - Including the request to have fire systems updated in Belvin & Elliott Hall so that they include a sprinkler system.
+- Establishing proper signage, equipment, policies and guidelines for training for students and staff on evacuation of differently abled individuals.
+The Residence Life office has reached out to SHSU Environmental Health & Safety in an attempt to establish a volunteer program to help with the evacuation of differently abled individuals.
+Residence Life is waiting on the University to establish campus wide procedures that can be modified and implemented in the residence halls. - Establishing Points of Refuge in our residential facilities.
+Contact has been made with Environmental Health & Safety Office about this initiative.
+Residence Life is waiting on the University to establish campus wide procedures that can be modified and implemented in the residence halls. - Including the request to have fire systems updated in Belvin & Elliott Hall so that they include a sprinkler system. - We project to request this as part of a major renovation project during the FY25 and FY 26 years.